 Photo Courtesy of Serge Devidts, Calcuseum

-Later in production of this calculator, SCM created another version of the machine known as the F-80.
+Later in production of this Marchant I, SCM created another version of the calculator known as the F-80.
 As far as is known at this point, the only difference between the Marchant I and the F-80 is the color scheme.
 Internally, the calculators are identical.
-The F-80 upper cabinet is a light tan color, omitting the fancier ribbed silvertone keyboard cover of the Marchant I, and the cabinet base is black, versus the white of the Marchant I. The keyboard function keys ([+], [T], [C], [÷], [X] and [=]) are brown colored versus the black function keys on the Marchant I. Other than these cosmetic changes, the F-80 functions exactly the same as the Marchant I. The likelyhood is that SCM re-introduced the Marchant I as the F-80 at a reduced price after the machine had been on the market for a while, purely as a marketing ploy to wring additional market lifetime out of the machine.
-At the time, with calculator technology advancing at a break-neck pace, manufacturers had to do everything they could to maximize the market lifetime of their calculator in order to recuperate the development costs and turn a profit.
+The F-80 upper cabinet is a light tan color, with the same black lower cabinet as the Marchant I. The keyboard function keys ([+], [T], [C], [÷], [X] and [=]) are brown versus the black function keys on the Marchant I. Other than these cosmetic changes, the F-80 functions exactly the same as the Marchant I. The likelihood is that SCM re-introduced the Marchant I as the F-80 at a reduced price after the machine had been on the market for a while, possibly as a marketing ploy to wring additional market lifetime out of the machine.
+At the time the F-80 was announced calculator technology was advancing at a break-neck pace.
+Manufacturers had to do everything they could to maximize the market lifetime of their calculators in order to recuperate development costs and realize a profit.

 The Marchant I is about average in speed for calculators of the time, performing addition and subtraction in under 10 milliseconds.
 Multiplication can take as long as 3/10ths of a second, and division up to 1/3rd second.
 The worst-case division, 99999999 ÷ 1, indeed takes what is observed to be around 1/3 second.
 During the time that calculation is occurring, the display is left active, but since math operations are carried out in separate registers from the display register, there is little activity to be observed, as with the longer operations of multiplication and division, the answer is copied to the display register once the calculation completes.